usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-1/Developing a Successful Acquisition Strategy.md

 As part of the acquisition strategy cycle, you need to plan for what happens if things go wrong and consdier a contract exit.
 From a lack of delivery to a change in needs, there are many reasons why you might need to exit a contract early.
 In industry, this can happen quickly, but in Government, it is not always as easy.
 From building flexibility into your contracts to planning communication around insufficient results, it’s crucial to have solid exit strategies planned out as part of your acquisition strategy.

 The following challenges and recommended approaches are offered to help guide you through this process.
-Follow them closely or choose your own adventure\!
+Follow them closely or choose your own adventure!

 **Challenge: Have a clear vision of what you are buying and why.**